yuger/MIUI8_Toast/README.md

 # MIUI8_Toast
-Inspired from https://github.com/liaohuqiu/android-UCToast , which could display a system overlay view in any platform with `no` `SYSTEM_ALERT_WINDOW` permission.
+Inspired from https://github.com/liaohuqiu/android-UCToast , which could display a system overlay view in MiUI 8 and up devices with `no` `SYSTEM_ALERT_WINDOW` permission.